JeffreyRiggle/my-site/content/blog/discord-electron-study/index.md

 ## Why use Electron anyway?

 After a bit of a meandering journey through a silly little discord bot we now find ourselves evaluating the Electron application.
 My first experience with Electron was using the [Atom editor](https://atom-editor.cc/).
 At the time Atom was my daily driver.
-It was faster than [Visual Studio](https://visualstudio.microsoft.com/vs/), which at the time was a pretty low bar, it was more feature rich than [Notepad++](https://notepad-plus-plus.org/), and it was free unlike [Sublime Text](https://www.sublimetext.com/).
+It was faster than [Visual Studio](https://visualstudio.microsoft.com/vs/), it was more feature rich than [Notepad++](https://notepad-plus-plus.org/), and it was free unlike [Sublime Text](https://www.sublimetext.com/).
 I was intrigued by the idea of combining Node and Chrome in a way that allowed you to develop desktop applications.
 This sounded like much better experience than I had previously using [Swing](https://en.wikipedia.org/wiki/Swing_(Java)), [JavaFx](https://openjfx.io/), [WinForms](https://learn.microsoft.com/en-us/dotnet/desktop/winforms/), [WPF](https://learn.microsoft.com/en-us/dotnet/desktop/wpf/), or [Qt](https://doc.qt.io/).

 What made this a uniquely good oppertunity to use electron was the fact that I wanted to manage another application running on my local machine.
 Since Node has access to the system and the ability to spawn child processes this was my chance to finally give the tool a go.